Yo'City: Personalized and Boundless 3D Realistic City Scene Generation via Self-Critic Expansion: Implementation Details

 \textbf{Post Processing}.
+We follow real-world urban planning strategies by first establishing specific functional districts and then connecting them through road networks.
 After obtaining the 3D models for each grid, we first scale them to ensure consistent proportions.
 Next, utilizing Blender's API, Yo'City integrates the ground, roads, and other elements.
 The default color for the roads in the modern city is set to [0.15, 0.15, 0.15, 1.0], which corresponds to a dark gray.
 The ground color is defined as [0.50, 0.50, 0.50, 1.0], representing a medium gray.
 Both the road and ground materials have a roughness value of 0.9.
-These parameters can also be customized, allowing for adjustments to the colors of the roads and ground to better align with the desired style.
-Additionally, Yo'City also enables users to specify which roads should be connected.
+These parameters can also be customized, allowing for adjustments to the road and ground colors to better align with the desired style.
+Additionally, Yo'City enables users to specify which roads should be connected, supporting diverse road networks.

 \textbf{Expansion Module}.
-To perform semantic regularization, we use BERT~\cite{devlin2019bert} to encode the grid descriptions and compute the cosine similarity between their [CLS] embeddings.
+To perform semantic regularization, we use a Sentence-Bert~\cite{reimers2019sentence} model to encode the grid descriptions and compute the cosine similarity between their [CLS] embeddings.
 In the optimization process, we assign weights of 1, 0.5, 0.1, 0, and -1 to the five types of spatial relationships \{near, relatively near, slightly near, no special constraint, far\}, respectively.
 And the regularization parameter $\lambda$ is set to 1.